 The overwhelming feeling of apathy.
 What can help us emerge out of it?
 Can fighting be a way to reconnect with our fighting spirit, with our physical and mental strength?
 We want to embody different bodily experiences such as feelings of frustration, powerlessness and hope.
 A back and forth between theory, emotional and physical research.
 A dance to connect physically with the public, dancing as part of the fight, a way to gain hope and strength.

 Mara Kirchberg: Swallowing a Barbed Wire - How do we dance with monsters?

-SWALLOWING A BARBED WIRE is a research into the materiality of fear starting from the gut.
-It forms a countermovement to the elusive moment by grasping at physical stress responses.
-Shortness of breath, muscle tension, nausea, dizziness, ringing or pulsing ears, numbness or tingling, shaking and trembling are explored and transformed by means of movement as well as voiced and noise sound.
-The spit-out is a (de-)monstration of fear as monstrous matter in an act of resistance and empowerment.
+“Swallowing a Barbed Wire” is an exploration of the materiality of anxiety emanating from the gut.
+It forms a counter-movement by addressing concrete physical stress responses.
+Shortness of breath, muscle tension, nausea, dizziness, ringing in the ears, numbness or tremors are explored and transformed through movement, voice, as well as noise.
+The practice of (de)monstrating fear brings forth a monstrous matter as an act of resist- ance and empowerment.